 How does the test work?
 A urine sample is collected and tested for elevated urine kryptopyrrole levels.
 Treatment generally respond very well to nutritional supplementation.

 Food intolerance testing – It is estimated that approximately 45% of the population suffers from food intolerances.
-Poor diet, medications, alcohol and stress can cause significant imbalance in the gut microbiome which leads to low-grade inflammation, and slowly damages the delicate membranes of your digestive tract.
-When these membranes are damaged you start to absorb particles of food into the blood stream that are not completely broken down.
+Poor diet, medications, alcohol and stress can cause significant imbalance in the gut microbiome leading to low-grade inflammation, causing intestinal permeability.
+When the gut barrier is damaged you start to absorb particles of food into the blood stream that are not completely broken down.
 The immune system identifies these particles as foreign invaders and launches an immune responce.
 After repeated exposure to these foods the immune system becomes programmed to react.
 The symptoms of food intolerance vary with individuals and can be particularly complex if you are reacting to several foods at the same time, which is not uncommon.

 If you have any of the following symptoms you could be suffering from food intolerance: